pinax/pinaxproject.com/README.rst

 Documentation
 --------------

+The pinaxproject.com documentation is currently under construction.
+If you would like to help us write documentation, please join our Pinax Project Slack channel and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct